-Breakfast:: have your normal race-day breakfast 1-4 hours before your start time.
+Breakfast: Have your normal race-day breakfast 1-3 hours before your start time.
 You should practice this in training through your ‘train as you race’ session, including cereals, toast, jam, fruit juice.
 Travel, race-day stress and logistics can cause other distractions on the day of your event, so knowing what you’re going to eat and being comfortable with this is going to get you to the start line in the best shape!

-Hydration: the morning of your event have 5-10 ml of fluid per kilo body mass (~350-700ml for a 70kg runner) in the 2-4 hour window before starting(4).
+Hydration: The morning of your event have 5-10 ml of fluid per kilo body mass (~350-700ml for a 70kg runner) in the hours before starting(4).
 This can be split between coffee and fruit juice with breakfast and GO Hydro as you travel to the event.

 Snacking: A pre-race snack can be used as a final carbohydrate source, having a banana or GO Energy Bar 30-60 minutes before starting.